List of historical acts of tax resistance: Resistance to the Foreign Miners Tax of 1850 in California

 The "Foreign Miners Tax" of 1850 required all California miners who were not American citizens to pay $20 per month.
 The tax was not so much a revenue raising instrument as a way of allowing citizens to monopolize mining and take over sites being worked by Chinese and Mexican miners.
 The tax resistance by foreign miners was successful.
 The tax was repealed by the end of 1850, though a smaller ($4/month) tax was reapplied to Chinese miners in 1852, and some particularly unscrupulous tax collectors continued to extort the tax from foreign miners even when it was no longer legal to do so.
 One person who was forced off of his mining claim by the Foreign Miners Tax was Joaquin Murieta, whose story became a Robin Hood-like myth in California.

 Prussian democrats, 1850,1864

 In 1850 Lothar Bucher, leader of the radical democratic party in the Prussian national assembly, and others of similar views, were convicted for encouraging citizens to stop paying taxes to the autocratic government.

 Similarly, in 1864 the delegate Johann Jacoby served six months behind bars for a speech calling for tax refusal, delivered in the presence of the King, an early manifestation of opposition to the rule of Otto von Bismarck.

-Grape-growers′s strike in Bulgaria, 1851
+Grape-growers's strike in Bulgaria, 1851

-In response to a tax increase on grapes and vinyards, Bulgaria′s grape pickers went on strike.
+In response to a tax increase on grapes and vineyards, Bulgaria's grape pickers went on strike.